influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/python.md

 telemetry data.

 Within `devices.py` create a new function called `get_measurements()`.
+This function should:
-This function will take in a `device_id` and query for simulated weather telemetry data produced by the virtual device.
-Query on the `_measurement`, `environment` and search for all records where `device` matches the `device_id`.
+ 1. Take a `device_id` and query for simulated weather telemetry data produced by the virtual device.
+ 2. Query the `environment` measurement.
+ 3. Filter by `device_id`.
-Parse the returned `FluxTable` and return each record as a dict containing the data from each record returned.
+ 4. Parse the returned `FluxTable` and return each record as a [dictionary](https://docs.python.org/tutorial/datastructures.html#dictionaries) containing the data from each record returned.

 ```python